 The main promise of views is that they’re completely decoupled from the data store, so you can explore your data in different views, even if it wasn’t input in that way.

 You could for example write your content in an outliner, and later view it in a mindmap, blocks related to a date can be viewed in a calendar, and your whole graph can be viewed as a network.

 Since we’re talking about formable tools, views give you many options.
-Customize them to fit your workflows, or even develop your own.
+Customise them to fit your workflows, or even develop your own.

-Having all your data connected in such a way allows you to do nice visualizations and to browse from one block to another, but where it gets really powerful is Formable’s filtering functionality.
+Having all your data connected in such a way allows you to do nice visualisations and to browse from one block to another, but where it gets really powerful is Formable’s filtering functionality.

 Retrieving information out of our computers is just as important as inserting them.